ShinyVerse/garden-noob/README.md

 `npm install`

-and you should be good to go!
+and you should be good to go with:

+`npm run dev`

 ## Built With

-[Nextjs](https://nextjs.org/learn/basics/create-nextjs-app) - A React framework that allows us to create views from the server side.
+- [Nextjs](https://nextjs.org/learn/basics/create-nextjs-app) - A React framework that allows us to create views from the server side.
-[React](https://reactjs.org/) - You probably know of React by now :)
+- [React](https://reactjs.org/) - You probably know of React by now :)